 d.
 RTM Settlements uses 15-minute RTM SPPs (prices at Settlement Points) and Settlement Prices (prices at EPS Meter locations).

 e.
-RTM Energy Settlement for the measured output from the Generation Resources uses the prices at the EPS Meter locations as specified in Protocol Section 6.6.3, Real-Time Energy Charges and Payments.
+RTM Energy Settlement for the measured output from the Generation Resources and ESRs uses the prices at the EPS Meter locations as specified in Protocol Section 6.6.3, Real-Time Energy Charges and Payments.

+f.
+RTM Ancillary Service Offers are Resource-specific, not Settlement Point-specific.

 9. Summary of Allowed Activities